Magister militum: Later, less formal use of the term

-Supreme military commanders sometimes also took this title in early medieval Italy, for example in the Papal States and in Venice, whose Doge claimed to be the successor to the Exarch of Ravenna.
+In later periods, various military commanders sometimes also took this title in medieval Italy, for example in the Papal States and in the Republic of Venice, whose Doge claimed to be the successor to the Exarch of Ravenna.

+The term is referred to by Emperor Constantine VII in his De Administrando Imperio in a digression on 6th century Italian history, where he refers to mastromilis meaning 'captain-general of the army' in the 'Roman tongue'.
+By the time of writing in the mid-10th century working knowledge of Latin was mostly absent in the Byzantine imperial court.